pipecraft2/user_guide/doc/user_guide.rst

  the 'cut primers' process (see below); therefore this step may be skipped when working with single-end data (such as data from PacBio machines OR already assembled paired-end data).

-Reorienting reads may be relevant for generating ASVs with DADA2 as reverse complement sequences will represent separate ASVs.
-In the clustering step of an OTU pipeline, both strands of the sequences can be compared prior forming OTUs; thus this step may be skipped in the OTU pipeline.
+If in the clustering step of an "OTU pipeline", both strands of the sequences can be compared prior forming OTUs; thus this step may be skipped in the OTU pipeline.

 Supported file formats for paired-end input data are only **fastq**,